Flight-Free-UK/flight_free_uk_website/source/posts/winter-sun.html.markdown

 > "In constantly fluttering around and seeking ‘the other’ we miss so much."

 Paul has signed our Flight Free 2020 pledge and urges others to do the same.
 “Try to see it less as a sacrifice, and more of an opportunity.
-A chance to see things you wouldn’t otherwise see and do things you wouldn’t otherwise do.
+A chance to see things you wouldn’t otherwise see and do things you wouldn’t otherwise do."

 #### By slowing things down you re-connect with place and become more grounded.
 So I haven’t wanted to fly this winter, and actually, it was the easiest winter for me in a long time.
 I definitely felt happier.”